dr-leo/intake_sdmx/doc/index.rst

-Statistical Data and Metadata eXchange (SDMX) for the  Python data  ecosystem
+Statistical Data and Metadata eXchange (SDMX) for the  intake  ecosystem
 ********************************************************************************

 :mod:`intake_sdmx` is an Apache 2.0-licensed plugin